Women, ageing & disadvantage

 Terrie Leoleos is the project designer and project manager for the innovative Speak My Language project with the Ethnic Communities’ Council of NSW.
 Ms Leoleos has worked in the community-care sector for more than two decades in various roles, including senior management and community development roles working with youth, families, ageing and disability and alongside new and emerging communities.
 Throughout her career, Ms Leoleos has been driven by her passion and commitment to community harmony, social cohesion and celebrating Australia’s cultural diversity.
 She has completed studies in social sciences, including associate diplomas in community services, frontline management and workplace training and assessment, and is currently undertaking studies through Wollongong University to complete her masters degree in management, majoring in corporate policy and strategic change.

 CoDirector, Research Centre for Generational Health and Ageing, Deputy Director, Australian Longitudinal Study on Women’s Health, The University of Newcastle

-Professor Deborah Loxton has conducted research into women’s health and wellbeing for over 15 years.
-Her research has informed superannuation policy, and highlighted the financial needs and high degree of stress among sole mothers in young and middle age.
+Professor Deborah Loxton has conducted research on women’s health and wellbeing for over 15 years.
+Her research has informed superannuation policy and highlighted the financial needs and a high degree of stress among sole mothers in young and middle age.
 Deborah’s research into the impact of violence and abuse revealed the lifetime detrimental impact on women’s physical and mental health.
 Her work in abuse in older age has shown coercion is associated with mortality and earlier onset of disability.
 By using quantitative and qualitative research methods, Deborah’s continuing ambition is to determine factors allowing women to live their best life, and to recover from the impact of detrimental life events.